News, RV

 LDV Deliver 9 Campervan roof-mounted solar panels

-Roof-mounted solar panels come standard for basic off-grid capability. | Image: LDV
+Standard solar panels remain a key feature for short-term off-grid stays. | Image: LDV

 Off-grid capability without overcomplication